Note About our Resource Guide

 - In partnership with the Illinois Student Assistance Commission (ISAC), Coalition of Advocates for Undocumented Students’ Education (CAUSE), Network for Undocumented Scholarship Access (NUSA), Coalition of Immigrant Mental Health (CIMH), Illinois Coalition for Immigrant and Refugee Rights (ICIRR), Chicago Law and Education Foundation (CLEF), Mayor’s Office of New Americans (ONA), General Consulate of Mexico in Chicago, Soto Accounting, City Colleges of Chicago, University of Illinois at Chicago, and Northeastern Illinois University and many others.

 - This is a living document and we will continue to add to and update it throughout the academic year to maintain information on resources relevant.
-If you have additional resources you think should be included in the directory, please email the items to Dr. Miguel Saucedo at [email protected] and Yesenia Garcia at [email protected] Thank you in advance.
+If you have additional resources you think should be included in the directory, please email the items to Undocumented Champion Program Manager, Susana Mares at [email protected]

 A special thank you to everyone who contributed to the creation of this resource guide.
 We truly appreciate all of the hard work, time and dedication.
 Muchas Gracias.